Mana Voori Pandavulu

 Manavoori Pandavulu is a 1978 Indian Telugu-language film directed by Bapu and written by Mullapudi Venkata Ramana, dealing with the struggle against the feudal system in their own unique way.
-The film is a remake of Kannada film Paduvaaralli Pandavaru (1978) directed by Puttanna Kanagal.
+The film is a remake of Kannada film Paduvaaralli Pandavaru (1978) directed by Puttanna Kanagal and stars Krishnam Raju, Chiranjeevi and Murali Mohan.
 In 1980, he also remade it in Hindi as Hum Paanch starring Mithun Chakraborty.

 Synopsis

 The film revolves around Krishna (played by Krishnam Raju) who brings together an unlikely group of 5 youngsters to help in creating awareness among their villagers to revolt against the cruel village head, Rambhoopal (Rao Gopal Rao) and his henchmen.
-Even though being a revolutionary theme, the movie was wonderfully made without the usual noise that accompanies the leftist movies and fashioned on the lines of the great epic Mahabharata.
-Amazing performances by all the actors (Krishnam Raju, Raogopal Rao, Allu Ramalingaiah etc.) and wonderful technical backup make this movie another classic from Bapu.
-The film also has Chiranjeevi as a very young actor (his second movie to be released) in the role of Parthu.
+Even though being a revolutionary theme, the movie was wonderfully made without the usual tone that accompanies the leftist movies and fashioned on the lines of the great mythology Mahabharata.